1987 World Series

 This is the first World Series in which the series logo appeared on the jerseys; only the Cardinals wore it.
 Both contestants in the following year's World Series wore a patch.
 It was also the last World Series in which any games were played during the day as opposed to in the evening.

 This was the third consecutive World Series to go the full seven games, a feat that has not occurred since.

+This was the only World Series in history in which the bottom of the ninth inning was never played.

+With the Twins' win, Major League Baseball extended its record to ten straight unique World Series champions, the longest such streak in all of American major sports history.
+The next longest streak, nine, was also by MLB, happening between 1982 and 1990.